jrbarrio85/TZ_Dismemberments_Melee/README.md

 UNINSTALL: delete JRB_TraditionalZombies_Headshots folder from the Mods folder, located @ steamlibrary/steamapps/common/7 days to die/Mods

+Version A17.1-b9v4
+-Fixed vomit from getting headshot dismemberment effect -Added Headshots Firearms Edition file for compatibility with the Firearms mod by Mayic

+Version A17.1-b9v3
+-Changed from damage based to dismemberment chance based.
+-Added dismemberment to limbs for certain weapons and tools -Removed Boom Headshot perk

+Version A17.1-b9v2
+-Removed partial xpath that was meant to be deleted, causing errors.

+Version A17.1-b9v1
+-Initial upload

 NEW - You now dismember heads with headshots and can dismember limbs with certain tools/weapons.
 A big thanks to drconfused1 for bringing this idea to my attention.

 NEW - New version that works with Firearms mod by Mayic.